 Dry cleaning is a great way to preserve your favourite clothing.
 This process not only provides a superior clean, but preserves clothing for longer than conventional washing.
 But can dry cleaning shrink your clothes?
 The short answer is: It shouldn’t.
-Under normal circumstances, dry cleaning won’t make your clothes shrink.
+Under normal circumstances, the process of dry cleaning won’t make your clothes shrink.
 But that doesn’t mean that it never happens.
 In this blog, we’ll take a closer look at the possibility.

 Why Does Clothing Shrink?

 Fabric is made up of a variety of threads knit together in a kind of web.
 In between the threads in this web are tiny gaps.
 Water and heat can cause these gaps to become smaller.
 Wet fibres that are then exposed to heat will shrink because the heat causes the water molecules to evaporate.
 As they evaporate, the gaps shrink and the fibres draw closer together.

 Certain natural fibres, like cotton or wool, are more vulnerable to shrinkage.
 Clothing that hasn’t been properly pre-shrunk is also more susceptible.

 How to Prevent Shrinking

 To protect your clothing, you need to know and understand the washing instructions for each piece.
 Some clothing can’t be exposed to hot water and must be washed only in the cold cycle.
 There are some items that can be washed, but not put in the dryer.
 These must be flat dried or hung.
 Always follow the washing instructions found on the tag.

 Some clothing should not be put into a washing machine at all.
 For an item of clothing that is labelled “dry cleaning only”, this is where your local dry cleaners come in.